 - 2 years of tax returns (federal and state)

 - Your two most recent pay stubs

-Additionally, you should have records at the ready of your most recent checking account statements, current savings account statements, monthly debt obligations and statements from any other loans you may have (personal, student, auto, etc.) and your most recent credit card statements.
+Additionally, you should have records at the ready of your most recent checking account statements and current savings account statements.
+You’ll also need to provide your monthly debt obligations and statements from any other loans you may have ( like personal, student and auto) and your most recent credit card statements.

 In many instances, the documents you’ll need to verify your assets and income – checking and savings account statements, retirement account statements, brokerage statements and W2s, for example – can be easily requested from your bank, your broker or your employer.

-However, for any non-liquid assets you own, you’ll likely need to provide documentation from when you first purchased it or certificates of ownership in order to have them be considered a legitimate part of your asset portfolio.
-For any gift funds you decide to use toward buying a home, you’ll need a gift letter verifying its origins and making it clear that the money isn’t a loan that the prospective borrower will eventually have to pay back.
+However, for any non-liquid assets you own, you’ll likely need to provide documentation from when you first purchased it or certificates of ownership to have them be considered a legitimate part of your asset portfolio.

 Tips For Success When Preparing Asset Statements